Ilkka Uimonen

-Ilkka Uimonen (born 1966) is a Finnish photographer who has worked as a photojournalist.
+Ilkka Mikael Uimonen (born 1966) is a Finnish photographer who has worked as a photojournalist.
 Uimonen's book Cycles, on Israeli–Palestinian violence, was published in 2004.
 He has won awards from Pictures of the Year International and World Press Photo.

 Life and work

-Uimonen has been a photographer since the early 1990s.
+Uimonen has been a photographer since the early 1990s, specifically 1992.
 He became a nominee member of Magnum Photos in 2002; he is no longer a member.
 He has worked as a contract photographer for Newsweek.